RadicalMilitantLibrary/manual/readingclub-man.markdown

 * This is third list, last item. &lt;/ul&gt;

 This will end the Second List.
 Problem Solved.
-Now in case the Third List has one item only(List Start).
+Now in case the Third List has one item only (ListStart).
 We can manually put &lt;/ul&gt; at the end of it's only item and end it.
 Then we'll put another &lt;/ul&gt; to end the second list.